Programming1-2024/Week35-HelloWorld/README.md

 3. Opening Visual Studio Solution
 4. Coding

 I am expecting all parts to take a while, because of a multitude of problems you can't predict beforehand.
 So remember to share the solutions to the problems you are facing, and ask others for help!
+My exercises are purely practice and not assignments, so no need to be stressed from them.
 ## Part 1: Setting up Github
 The first thing you need is an account on this website, so go make one.